-24. PLAINTIFF brings the First Cause of Action for Unfair, Unlawful and Deceptive Business Practices pursuant to Cal.
-Bus. & Prof. Code §§ 17200, et seq. (the "UCL") as a Class Action, pursuant to Cal.
+20. PLAINTIFF brings the First Cause of Action for Unfair, Unlawful and Deceptive Business Practices pursuant to Cal.
+Bus. & Prof. Code §§ 17200, et seq. (the "UCL") as a Class

+Action, pursuant to Cal.
 Code of Civ.
-Proc. § 382, on behalf of a California class, defined as all individuals who are or previously were employed by DEFENDANT in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time between April 6, 2016 and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
+Proc. § 382, on behalf of a California class, defined as all individuals who are or previously were employed by DEFENDANT in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time during the period beginning four (4) years prior to the filing of this Complaint and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
 The amount in controversy for the aggregate claim of CALIFORNIA CLASS Members is under five million dollars (\$5,000,000.00).